shlizee/AMAG/README.md

 # AMAG
 ## Introduction
-This is the webpage for paper "AMAG: Additive, Multiplicative and Adaptive Graph Neural Network For Forecasting Neural Activity," published in NeurIPS 2023.
+This is the webpage for paper "AMAG: Additive, Multiplicative and Adaptive Graph Neural Network For Forecasting Neural Activity", published in NeurIPS 2023.

 Paper:
 [OpenReview](https://openreview.net/forum?id=7ntI4kcoqG)